raybuhr/resume/README.md

 At Raise, I built data pipelines from multiple production relational databases and external vendors, used statistics to describe and explain trends and distributions in marketplace behavior, and modeled dynamic relationships impacting risk and finance using machine learning techniques.

+**Lead Scoring**

+-   Enhanced data from CRM (Salesforce) and transactional database (MySQL) with data from US Census Bureau and other demographics vendors, then fed into a Random Forest classifier trained to segment leads by probability to convert.
+-   The revamped lead scoring method for the sales team led to easier identification of which prospects could be more easily converted and resulted in 50% reduction in unsuccessful phone calls and thus increased time in the day for new lead generation.

+**Brand Associations**

+-   Used association rules and apriori algorithm to cluster brands together by which other brands their customers also purchased.
+-   Automated data pipeline and dashboard of results for marketing team, which enabled on demand email campaigns and enhanced conversion rate 5-10x (by brand) over previous strategy obtained from external consultants.

 | Company                | Title                   | Dates               |
 |:-----------------------|:------------------------|:--------------------|
 | Nan McKay & Associates | Management Analyst Supervisor | Dec 2014 - Jul 2015 |